 Tragedy struck in 1992, when her son was killed in a car accident and divorce followed soon thereafter.
 She bought a small home needing repairs, and following the fix-up, she and her daughters moved in.

 Pleased with that first project, Barb purchased her first duplex (with little money, no credit and no experience), hoping she had the wherewithal to be a landlord.
 Today, she owns 27+ units — a mix of single and multi-family, low and middle income rentals.
 She has been interviewed by CNBC.com and the article also appeared in USA Today.
-She’s also been quoted in 2011/2012 issues of the Personal Real Estate Investor magazine, and done a podcast with renown investor Jason Hartman.
+She’s also been quoted in 2011/2012 issues of the Personal Real Estate Investor magazine, and did a podcast with renown investor Jason Hartman.
 Barb has also added consulting and speaking engagements to her business, and her property management company handles high-income homes for in- and out-of-state investors who find the Indianapolis market attractive.
-Most recently, she has obtained her real estate broker’s license, and enjoys helping her clients buy and sell homes.
+She has her real estate broker’s license, and enjoys helping her clients buy and sell homes.
 Her book, The Landlord Chronicles: Investing in Low and Middle Income Rentals, offers common sense advice to both new and seasoned investors.

 Although she hasn’t had an easy road, Barb is financially and emotionally invested in her work.
 Click below to watch a video showing scenes she faces as a landlord in the inner city.
 It’s very compelling.

 Armed with a positive attitude and a strong sense of humor, Barb Getty is making a difference in her tenants’ lives, the neighborhood and the city as well.